-- Name(s) of the individual(s) to be recommended will be submitted to the Special Program administrator using the Supplemental Duty Recommendation Form for signature of approval.
-Said form will then be sent the campus' Assistant Superintendent and then to the Human Resources Department for processing. - Complete payroll reports, signed by the employee and administrator or supervisor, will be turned in on a timely basis each monthly pay period for the duration of said activity. - A Time & Effort form will be signed by the individual hired and the Principal/Administrator upon completion of said tutorial/extended day stating the duration of the program.
-A copy will be kept on file at the campus along with the required documentation (lesson plans, attendance sheets, grades, assessments, evaluation of the extra duty program) and the original will be sent into the Federal Programs Department for documentation.
+- Name(s) of the certified employee(s) to be recommended will be submitted to the Special/Federal Programs' Directors using the Supplemental Duty Recommendation form for signature of approval.
+Said form will then be sent the campus' Assistant Superintendent and then to the Human Resources Department for processing. - Name(s) of the classified employee(s) to be recommended will be submitted to the Special/Federal Programs' Directors using the Supplemental Duty Recommendation form for signature and approval.
+Said form will be kept on file at the Special/Federal Departments.
+In addition, an additional work approval form for the duration of the program will be processed for signature and approval.
+A copy will be kept on file and the original form will be returned back to the campus to serve as justification for the overtime compensation being paid for work that was performed. - Complete payroll reports, signed by the employee and administrator or supervisor, will be turned in on a timely basis each monthly pay period for the duration of said activity along with the time sheet sign-in or Timeclock Plus report for the pay period being submitted for payment. - A copy of the payroll distribution report will be secured, reviewed and reconciled on a monthly basis by the Special Programs Department in an effort to stay on top of personnel movement from one fund to another which ultimately has an impact on funding. - A Time & Effort form will be signed by the individual hired and the Principal/Administrator upon completion of said tutorial/extended day/week/year stating the duration of the program.
+A copy will be kept on file at the campus along with the required documentation (lesson plans, attendance sheets, grades, assessments, evaluation of the extra duty program) and the original Time & Effort forms will be sent into the Federal Programs Department to serve as documentation for auditing purposes.